BradleyCulley/bradleyculley.github.io/_posts/2023-11-19-gödel-escher-technē.md

 I think the continued development of artificial intelligence will lead to an epistemic unraveling of teleological claims.
 There's been some of that already.

-This will I think be similar to the industrial revolution's epistemic impact on the idea of theodicy.

 A while ago, I read a news article along these lines:

 “Every year, a team wins the Super Bowl.
 That then leaves the deeper question: what's the point of winning the Super Bowl?"